 Is it the funny letter ß or ss?

-My students often ask during their German lessons if they can just replace ß with double ss.
-The answer is NEIN, unless you are learning Swiss German where the letter ß does not exist and is indeed replaced with a double ss.
+My students often ask during their German lessons if they can replace ß with double ss.
+The answer is NEIN unless you are learning Swiss German where the letter ß does not exist and is replaced with a double ss.
 How do you know when it is ß and when double ss?
-Quite […]
+Quite simple: when […]

 German Idioms

-All languages have their peculiarities with some expressions that are difficult to translate into other languages and, even when they are translated, don’t make a great deal of sense.
-When you do choose to learn German in the City of London you might not necessarily be taught these phrases but you could well come across […]
+All languages have peculiarities with some expressions that are difficult to translate into other languages and, even when translated, don’t make a great deal of sense.
+When you do choose to learn German in the City of London you might not necessarily be taught these phrases, but you could well come across them when you […]

 Double ‘s’ or ‘ß’ you may wonder?

-Often during German lessons, I get ask if there are words in German that are of Indo-Aryan or Austronesian origin.
+Often during German lessons, I get asked if there are words in German that are of Indo-Aryan or Austronesian origin.
 Many words covering religion and philosophy originate in Hindi, Arabic, Malay and Tamil.
 They made their way into German via the English language.
-There is der Bambus, which originates in Malay.
-From Bangla we have der […]
+There is der Bambus, which originates from Malay.
+From Bangla, we have der […]

 German words of Russian origin